-In addition to displaying information about your business, you can publish offers, events, products, and services on your Google listing as Google local posts.
+In addition to displaying information about your business, you can publish offers and services on your Google listing as Google local posts.
 Users in their listing can directly view these posts, and so are advantageous compared to social media posts.
 These Google posts can engage with the customers and keep your presence evergreen on Google.
 Ensure the posts are factually correct, free of spelling errors, have high-quality visuals (images or videos), and internal links.

 List out the services

 After claiming your GMB profile, you need to specify the list of services that you offer.
 As shown below, you can specify the business category and list out the different sub-services that you provide under it.
 Google treats these services as keywords that your prospects search for.